ZacharieALES/AutoExpe/docs/latex_table_format.md

 # Format of a latex table file

-The JSON which describes a latex table contains an array of dictionaries.
+To create a latex table within an experiment, you must describe it in a JSON  file and  specify  the path  of this  file  in your  [experiment file](./experimentation_format.md).
+The latex table file must contain an array of dictionaries.
 Each dictionary either corresponds to:
 * the parameters of the table;
 * a row parameter;
 * a column parameter;